galaxyproject/galaxy-hub/src/cloud/k8s/eks/index.md

     kube-system   kube-dns                                 ClusterIP      10.100.0.10      <none>             53/UDP,53/TCP   56m
     ```

-2. Copy the `Name` of the `LoadBalancer` service, and run the following command:
+2. Copy the `NAME` of the `LoadBalancer` service, and run the following command:

     ```bash
     $ kubectl delete svc wistful-quoll-galaxy
     ```

-    where `wistful-quoll-galaxy` is the `Name` of the `LoadBalancer` in our example.
+    where `wistful-quoll-galaxy` is the `NAME` of the `LoadBalancer` in our
+    example.
+This will prevent normal failure recovery procedures from
+    recreating any terminated instances.

-3. To delete the cluster, run the following command replacing `CLUSTER_NAME` and `REGION`
+3. To delete the cluster, run the following command replacing `CLUSTER-NAME` and `REGION`
 with the name of your cluster and region, respectively, that you assigned when
 creating the cluster.

     ```bash
-    $ eksctl delete cluster --name CLUSTER_NAME --region REGION
+    $ eksctl delete cluster --name CLUSTER-NAME --region REGION
     ```

     Output:

     ```bash
     [ℹ]  using region us-east-1
-    [ℹ]  deleting EKS cluster "vahid"
+    [ℹ]  deleting EKS cluster "CLUSTER-NAME"
     [✔]  kubeconfig has been updated
     [ℹ]  cleaning up LoadBalancer services
-    [ℹ]  2 sequential tasks: { delete nodegroup "standard-workers", delete cluster control plane "vahid" [async] }
+    [ℹ]  2 sequential tasks: { delete nodegroup "standard-workers", delete cluster control plane "CLUSTER-NAME" [async] }
-    [ℹ]  will delete stack "eksctl-vahid-nodegroup-standard-workers"
+    [ℹ]  will delete stack "eksctl-CLUSTER-NAME-nodegroup-standard-workers"
-    [ℹ]  waiting for stack "eksctl-vahid-nodegroup-standard-workers" to get deleted [ℹ]  will delete stack "eksctl-vahid-cluster"
+    [ℹ]  waiting for stack "eksctl-CLUSTER-NAME-nodegroup-standard-workers" to get deleted [ℹ]  will delete stack "eksctl-CLUSTER-NAME-cluster"
     [✔]  all cluster resources were deleted
     ```